 - The Flying Dutchman exists as a ship of the name, cursed to forever attempt traveling around the Cape of Good Hope.
 The escape clause is actually completing the journey, but the crewmen on board are ageless and impervious to harm as long as they don't decide to quit.

-- Cleverly applied in Buffy and Angel: Angelus, described as "the most evil vampire on record," is cursed with a human soul, which comes with a human sense of morality, making him feel guilty for all the evil things he did. the clever part is that the escape clause is "if he experiences true happiness", which in the season it became a plot point is explicitly defined as "one moment when his soul is at peace".
+- Cleverly applied in Buffy and Angel: Angelus, described as "the most evil vampire on record," is cursed with a human soul, resulting in him having a conscience and suffering guilt for the 150 years of atrocities he had committed.
+The clever part is that the escape clause is "if he experiences true happiness", which in the season it became a plot point is explicitly defined as "one moment when his soul is at peace".
 Effectively meaning that the curse would break only when it was no longer making him suffer.
 When Angel has his night with Buffy, the one he loves, in the second season of her show, it's enough to activate the Curse Escape Clause and before Buffy knows it, it's Angelus time.

 - The curse is later deliberately broken when they need to ask Angelus some things Angel doesn't know, by hiring someone to feed him into a magic Lotus-Eater Machine.